Geolocation Beacons Explained

 - Location Navigation (map with all relevant events marked down);

-- Social Networking (like contact exchange, etc);
+- Social Networking (like contact exchange, etc.);

 - Exit Surveys

 The perfect way of implementing content delivery to the customer experience is with various hangout platforms like cafes, coffee shops and restaurants, and the likes.
-Airport or railway waiting rooms are also good spaces for this kind of activity.
+Airport or railway waiting rooms are also suitable spaces for this kind of activity.

-Transportation, and public transportation, in particular, can benefit from beacon app notifications in the following ways:
+Transportation and public transportation, in particular, can benefit from beacon app notifications in the following ways:

-- inform passengers about the route schedule and current location of the vehicle (Stop AAA, some significant object nearby, etc.),
+- Inform passengers about the route schedule and current location of the vehicle (Stop AAA, some significant object nearby, etc.),

-- manage ticket deployment in a more streamlined and effortless manner.
+- Manage ticket deployment in a more streamlined and effortless manner.
 This approach is now widely used in the New York City public transportation system.

-- provide information such as train/plane changes or delays, and also specify weather conditions on the destination point.
-This approach is currently in use in the international airports of Frankfurt, London’s Heathrow and New York’s JFK.
+- Provide information such as train/plane changes or delays, and also specify weather conditions on the destination point.
+This approach is currently in use in the international airports of Frankfurt, London’s Heathrow, and New York’s JFK.